Villa Zlatni Breg: Location

-The villa is located on the northern slopes of the Plavinac hill, overseeing the Danube from its right bank, and the Banat lowlands across the river.
-It is situated above the Old Smederevo road, which connects the state capital Belgrade with Smederevo, a starting section of the historical Tsarigrad Road.
+The villa is situated on the northern slopes of the Plavinac Hill, overseeing the Danube from its right bank, and the Banat lowlands across the river.
+It is situated above the Old Smederevo road, which connected the capital Belgrade with Smederevo, a starting section of the historical Tsarigrad Road.

-Today it is eastern part of the town of Smederevo, though the immediate surroundings is still not much urbanized.
-Above is the hill of Zlatno Brdo ("Golden Hill") which gave one of the names of the building.
+The villa is located on the eastern outskirts of Smederevo, above which is the hill of Zlatno Brdo ("Golden Hill") which gave the name to the building.